LibertasIoT/libertas-rpi-img/README.md

 You will need:
 1. A Raspberry Pi 2, 3, 4 or 5 board.
 2. A microSD card as main storage.
 A size of 32 GB or greater is recommended; 16 GB is the minimum.
-3. A [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dongle).
+3. A USB Radio Co-processor (RCP).
+It can be [ESP32-H2](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32h2/esp32-h2-devkitm-1/user_guide.html), or [ESP32-C5](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32c5/esp32-c5-devkitc-1/user_guide.html#hardware-reference), or [ESP32-C6](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32c6/esp32-c6-devkitc-1/user_guide.html#hardware-reference), or [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dongle).
 It costs about USD 10.
 4. A USB drive (thumb or SSD) as backup storage. **The Hub must have dual storage backup**.
 Additionally, the USB drive serves as a storage device for IoT data.

 USB drive shall be plugged in a faster USB port (blue, not black port).
 RF dongle shall be away from the ethernet port.